-The Clery Act also requires campuses to log and report any fires that occur in on-campus.
-A "fire" is here defined as "any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner."
+The Clery Act also requires campuses to log and report any fires that occur on-campus.
+A "fire" is defined as "any instance of open flame or other burning in a place not intended tocontain the burning or in an uncontrolled manner."
 All fire statistics for the past three years can be found in the Fire Safety Report section.
-See Appendix E.
+See Appendix E. The campus does not own, lease or control any student of faculty housing.